facebook

 Dec 21, 2021

 When it’s time to replace outdoor lighting, it is very important to make sure you buy the right kind of bulbs.
-Not only is it a safety concern, but also a function concern.
-Bulbs that are not built to be used outdoors will not function well when exposed to moisture.
+Understanding how to tell if lights are indoor or outdoor is not only a safety concern, but also a functional one.
+Bulbs that are not built for outdoor use will not perform well when exposed to moisture, temperature changes, or direct weather conditions.

-While it is not recommended to use indoor light bulbs for outdoor fixtures, outdoor bulbs are a bit more versatile.
-Outdoor bulbs are almost always appropriate to use indoors as well.
+While it is not recommended to use indoor light bulbs for outdoor fixtures, outdoor bulbs are more versatile.
+In fact, many homeowners ask, can all light bulbs be used outdoors?
+The short answer is no—but outdoor-rated bulbs are almost always appropriate to use indoors as well.

-Looking for clarity on the difference between indoor and outdoor bulbs?
-Read on to learn about the way bulbs are rated for outdoor use, and the different types of light bulbs for outdoor fixtures.
+Looking for clarity on indoor vs outdoor light bulbs?
+Read on to learn how bulbs are rated for outdoor use and which types of light bulbs work best for exterior fixtures.

 UL Rating

+One of the easiest ways to determine how to tell if lights are indoor or outdoor is by checking the UL rating.
 When you read the online description or look at the box for a light bulb, you will see a UL listing.
-This rating is representative of the bulb’s ability to withstand damp or wet conditions.
-Use the UL listing to determine the difference between indoor and outdoor light bulbs.
+This rating indicates the bulb’s ability to withstand damp or wet conditions and is the key distinction in indoor vs outdoor light bulbs.

 UL listing categories are as follows: